suixinsuo/olympus-protocol/docs/OlympusIndex.md

 });
 ```
 ### abi
-> you can get the [abi](http://www.olympus.io/olympusProtocols/index/abi) from our API
+> You can get the [abi](http://www.olympus.io/olympusProtocols/index/abi) from our API

 ### bytecode
-> you can get the [bytecode](http://www.olympus.io/olympusProtocols/index/bytecode) from our API
+> You can get the [bytecode](http://www.olympus.io/olympusProtocols/index/bytecode) from our API